 This class is meant as an advanced undergraduate course.
 As such, I will assume that you are comfortable with intermediate macro or microeconomics and basic calculus.
-Since a core component of the course is an empirical research paper, you must have taken Econometrics (ECON 30331) prior to enrolling in this class.
-Students in the MGA program must have taken Policy Evaluation (MGA 60204) or an equivalent class.
+Since a core component of the course is an empirical research paper, you must have taken Econometrics (ECON 30331) or an equivalent course

+(e.g. MGA 60204) prior to enrolling in this class.
 You may use Stata (or any other statistical package) for the empirical analysis.